xz-stjude/MitoEdit/README.md

 |3236	|A	|T	|tRNA|	Predicted Benign		|||	benign	||
 |3237	|T	|A	|tRNA|	Predicted Benign		|||	benign	||

-**Note:** If the column `Flag_CheckBystanderEffect=TRUE` indicates that you need to check the bystander change manually since a neighboring base is a bystander base.
+**Note:** If the column `Flag_CheckBystanderEffect=TRUE` then you should manually check results for potential amino acid changes caused by neighbouring bystanders.

 #### To target any other DNA sequence using an input file:
 ```